thedidymen/vpool/README.md

 # Install the dependencies

 The project requires several libraries to function.
+Change into the directory (default: vpool).
-Please install them:
+Please install the requirements:

 ```pip install -r requirements.txt```